 Further information and guidelines regarding the program are available from the Human Resources website.

-The University has established a range of achievement Awards for Employees under the Employee Achievement Awards Policy and associated procedures which provide further detail on eligibility, the application process and the form of acknowledgement.
+The University has established a range of achievement Awards for Employees under the Employee Achievement Awards Procedure and associated schedules which provide further detail on eligibility, the application process and the form of acknowledgement.

 The University acknowledges that an effective way of recognising Employees can be by way of a one-off non-cash gift, or small incentive of a personal nature, to the value of less $300 (inclusive of GST).